BestPlayerMMIII/clim/docs/troubleshooting/cmake.md

 # CMake - Installation and Troubleshooting

-If you want to Install CMake or for troubleshooting, please follow this guide.
+If you want to install CMake or need help with troubleshooting, follow this guide.

 ---